mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 You are charged with a complex and distasteful mission by your superior.
 Gain 1 level of Diplomat, Persuade or Streetwise.

-11 You serve at the side of your superior during a difficult challenge and gain his favour.
+11 You serve at the side of your superior during a difficult challenge and gain his favor.
 Gain one level of Carouse and your superior as an Ally.

 12 A superior noble offers you one of his daughters in marriage.
 Gain an extra wife, SOC+1 and enter the new